KunutBoon/credit-card-churning-prediction/README.md

   |       Accuracy     |      Precision    |       Recall      |         F1        |
   |:------------------:|:-----------------:|:-----------------:|:-----------------:|
   | 0.9971 +/- 0.0114  | 0.9944 +/- 0.0218 | 1.0000 +/- 0.0000 | 0.9972 +/- 0.0110 |

+Model which provide highest recall score on hold-out cross validation sets are including Logistic Regression, Linear SVC, and XGBoost Classifier.
+For these models, the candidate models which provide highest scores across all metrics are inclusing Linear SVC and XGBoost Classifier, which we choose **XGBoost Classifier** as the best candidate model.

 <a name='6'></a>
 ## Insights
 * Inteperting the ML model

   ![Feature Importance](Pictures/feature_importances.png)

+  From the graph, the features which have highest impact on classifying churn customer are credit transaction (`max_txn` & `total_txn`).
+The features which have the second highest impact are customer saving balance (`max_sa_bal` & `avg_sa_bal`).
+Other features which also have high impact are including individual income, family income, merchant category, transaction amount (non-credit transaction), etc.